 - Keep the child at the centre of all we do, providing sensitive interactions that develops and builds children's well-being, confidence and resilience.
-We will support children to develop an awareness of how to keep themselves safe, healthy and develop positive relationships. - Ensure staff are trained right from induction to understand the safeguarding and child protection policy and procedures, are alert to identify possible signs of abuse (including the signs known as softer signs of abuse), understand what is meant by child protection and are aware of the different ways in which children can be harmed, including by other children through bullying or discriminatory behaviour - Be aware of the increased vulnerability of children with Special Educational Needs and Disabilities (SEND) and other vulnerable or isolated families; including the impact of toxic trio on children and Adverse Childhood Experiences (ACE's). - Ensure that all staff feel confident and supported to act in the best interest of the child, maintaining professional curiosity around the welfare of children and share information, and seek the help that the child may need at the earliest opportunity - Ensure that all staff are familiar and updated regularly with child protection training and procedures and kept informed of changes to local/national procedures, including thorough annual safeguarding newsletters and updates - Make any child protection referrals in a timely way, sharing relevant information as necessary in line with procedures set out by Services for Young Children

-- Ensure that information is shared only with those people who need to know in order to protect the child and act in their best interest - Keep the setting safe online, we refer to 'Safeguarding children and protecting professionals in early years settings: online safety considerations and use appropriate filters, checks and safeguards, monitoring access at all times and maintaining safeguards around the use of technology by staff, parents and visitors in the setting - Ensure that children are never placed at risk while in the care of nursery staff - Identify changes in staff behaviour and act on these as per the Staff Behaviour Policy - Take any appropriate action relating to allegations of serious harm or abuse against any person working with children or living or working on the nursery premises including reporting such allegations to Ofsted and other relevant authorities - Ensure parents are fully aware of our safeguarding and child protection policies and procedures when they register with the nursery and are kept informed of all updates when they occur - Regularly review and update this policy with staff and parents where appropriate and make sure it complies with any legal requirements and any guidance or procedures issued by Services for Young Children
+We will support children to develop an awareness of how to keep themselves safe, healthy and develop positive relationships. - Ensure staff are trained right from induction to understand the safeguarding and child protection policy and procedures, are alert to identify possible signs of abuse (including the signs known as softer signs of abuse), understand what is meant by child protection and are aware of the different ways in which children can be harmed, including by other children through bullying or discriminatory behaviour - Be aware of the increased vulnerability of children with Special Educational Needs and Disabilities (SEND) and other vulnerable or isolated families; including the impact of toxic trio on children and Adverse Childhood Experiences (ACE's). - Ensure that all staff feel confident and supported to act in the best interest of the child, maintaining professional curiosity around the welfare of children and share information, and seek the help that the child may need at the earliest opportunity - Ensure that all staff are familiar and updated regularly with child protection training and procedures and kept informed of changes to local/national procedures, including thorough annual safeguarding newsletters and updates - Make any child protection referrals in a timely way, sharing relevant information as necessary in line with procedures set out by Services for Young Children - Ensure that information is shared only with those people who need to know in order to protect the child and act in their best interest - Keep the setting safe online, we refer to 'Safeguarding children and protecting professionals in early years settings: online safety considerations and use appropriate filters, checks and safeguards, monitoring access at all times and maintaining safeguards around the use od technology by staff, parents and visitors in the setting - Ensure that staff identify, minimise and manage risks while caring for the children. - Identify changes in staff behaviour and act on these as per the Staff Behaviour Policy - Take any appropriate action relating to allegations of serious harm or abuse against any person working with children or living or working on the nursery premises including reporting such allegations to Ofsted and other relevant authorities - Ensure parents are fully aware of our safeguarding and child protection policies and procedures when they register with the nursery and are kept informed of all updates when they occur - Regularly review and update this policy with staff and parents where appropriate and make sure it complies with any legal requirements and any guidance or procedures issued by Services for Young Children develop confidence and self-esteem within their peer group and support them to learn how to keep themselves safe.

 We will support children by offering reassurance, comfort and sensitive interactions.
-We will devise activities according to individual circumstances to enable children to develop confidence and self-esteem within their peer group and support them to learn how to keep themselves safe.
+We will devise activities according to individual circumstances to enable children to